karenmxm/surfs_up/README.md

 Analysis for Surf n' Shake stores in Hawaii.

 ## Weather in June and December in Hawaii
+### Overall, Hawaii in June is drier and hotter than in December.
+Look for more details in the following data statistics and analysis.

 - Precipitation in June and December in Hawaii
   - Mean precipitation in June is lower than in December.